-Ysgol y Gogarth worked with Bangor University to develop an approach to behaviour support that is based on teachers, behaviour analysts and other professionals working closely together.
+Ysgol y Gogarth worked with Bangor University to adopt and develop an approach to behaviour support that is based on teachers, behaviour analysts and other professionals working closely together.
 The aim is to teach pupils the skills needed to reach their full potential and reduce barriers to learning.

 Age range: 3-19

 Date of inspection: October 2017

 Information about the school

 Ysgol y Gogarth is a day and residential special school situated in the coastal town of Llandudno.
 It is the only special school maintained by Conwy local authority.
 Currently there are 223 pupils on roll aged from 3 to 19.
 All pupils have a statement of special educational needs for moderate and severe learning difficulties, profound and multiple learning difficulties or autistic spectrum disorders (ASD).
 The school manages a residential facility that offers short-term placements for pupils who attend the school.
 The school also provides a base for a number of other key services, including the children with disabilities social work team, the ASD outreach team, the sensory support service and child development centre for Conwy.